gsylvain/cmstest/source/profit-guide/miscellaneous/recession-proof-your-ecommerce-business/_recession.md

 A few of the options available to your marketing team include:

-* Amazon PPC Advertising: Paid ads on Amazon appear mixed in with other search results and are currently one of the more cost-effective ways to advertise to a market as large and recession-secure as Amazon.
+* **Amazon PPC Advertising**: Paid ads on Amazon appear mixed in with other search results and are currently one of the more cost-effective ways to advertise to a market as large and recession-secure as Amazon.
 Competition is heating up here though.
-* Smarten Up Your Store: Incorporating artificial intelligence into your store for smarter cross-recommendations and sales-focused chatbots or personalized offers can really impress customers, creating a smooth shopping experience that keeps them coming back time and again
+* **Smarten Up Your Store:** Incorporating artificial intelligence into your store for smarter cross-recommendations and sales-focused chatbots or personalized offers can really impress customers, creating a smooth shopping experience that keeps them coming back time and again
-* Micro Influencers: Big-name influencers may be out of your reach, but many marketers are having tremendous success with smaller-scale “micro” influencers that have hundreds or maybe a few thousand loyal followers
+* **Micro Influencers:** Big-name influencers may be out of your reach, but many marketers are having tremendous success with smaller-scale “micro” influencers that have hundreds or maybe a few thousand loyal followers
-* Video of the Future: Instead of relying on simple ads for YouTube or Facebook video, try marketing livestreams, Vlogs and other unique video content to increase brand awareness and take your advertising efforts viral
+* **Video of the Future:** Instead of relying on simple ads for YouTube or Facebook video, try marketing livestreams, Vlogs and other unique video content to increase brand awareness and take your advertising efforts viral

 There are a number of other options available to you as well, of course.
 The important thing is to stay creative, and keep your E-commerce business ahead of online trends instead of following behind and copying what everyone else is doing.